kansil/ProFAB/profab/model_learn/README.md

 ### Regression

-Regression was prepared to estimate continous outputs.
-In ProFAB, no such data is available.
+ProFAB also provides machine learning algorithms for regression to estimate continous outputs.
+For now, no data is available for regression task in ProFAB datasets.
 As like classification, all algorithms are based on python package scikit-learn.
 Used algorithms are:

     - SVR(support vector machine)
     - random_forest